kaischaabouni/analytics-real-estate/README.md

 - flower - The flower app for monitoring the environment.
 It is available at http://localhost:5555.
 - postgres - The database.
 - redis - The redis - broker that forwards messages from scheduler to worker.
+- db-analytics - The analytic database which the candidate will use to perform analysis and pipeline worflows

 Some directories in the container are mounted, which means that their contents are synchronized between your computer and the container.
 - ./dags - you can put your DAG files here.